ktaliaferro/gps-viewer/README.md

 ## Satellite Image

-For flights at your local airfield, you can either use the included blank map or add a 480x272 satellite image of your airfield to the gpsViewer folder and update the following part of [lib_config.lua](SCRIPTS/TOOLS/gpsViewer/lib_config.lua) accordingly.
+For flights at your local airfield, you can either use the included blank map or add a 480x272 satellite image of your airfield to the `SCRIPTS/TOOLS/gpsViewer` directory and update the following part of [lib_config.lua](SCRIPTS/TOOLS/gpsViewer/lib_config.lua) accordingly.
 You'll need to specify the maximum and minimum longitude and latitude coordinates of your image.

 ```lua
 M.maps = {